Trappers using cable devices must register with the North Dakota Game and Fish Department prior to trapping this year.

 The governor appoints eight Game and Fish Department advisors, each representing a multi-county section of the state, to serve as a liaison between the department and public.

-The North Dakota Game and Fish Department’s fall mule deer survey indicated production in 2014 bodes well for the future.
+The North Dakota Game and Fish Department’s fall mule deer survey indicated the population continues to recover in the badlands.

-North Dakota Game and Fish Department enforcement personnel are issuing a reminder that a permit is required before taking possession, or any part, of a dead deer found near a road or in a field, including the skull with antlers.
+North Dakota Game and Fish Department enforcement personnel are issuing a reminder that a permit is required before taking possession, or any part, of a dead deer found near a road or in a field, such as a road kill, including the skull with antlers.
 Only shed antlers can be possessed without a permit.

 Permits to possess are free and available from game wardens and local law enforcement offices.